About this course

 A post-graduate course focussed on developing the ability of ‘alimiyya graduates to proficiently research and formulate legal responses (fatwa) to both complex and everyday issues (nawazil).

-The course will comprise the study of several important texts on usul al-fiqh (legal theory), qawa’id al-fiqh (legal maxims), usul al-ifta’ (principles of fatwa giving), along with selections of several primary texts (mutun) such as Kitab al-Asl, Bada’i’ al-Sana’i’, Fath al-Qadir, Al-Bahr al-Ra’iq, Fatawa Hindiyya and Radd al-Muhtar.
+The course comprises the study of several important texts on usul al-fiqh (legal theory), qawa’id al-fiqh (legal maxims), usul al-ifta’ (principles of fatwa giving), along with selections of several primary texts (mutun) such as Kitab al-Asl, Bada’i’ al-Sana’i’, Fath al-Qadir, Al-Bahr al-Ra’iq, Fatawa Hindiyya and Radd al-Muhtar.

-Students will study research methodology and the ifta’ process in depth to attain proficiency in research and answering questions according to contemporary demands and sensitivities.
-Over the course period of two years, they will practice answering several hundred questions on a variety of topics.
+Students study research methodology and the ifta’ process in depth to attain proficiency in research and answering questions according to contemporary demands and sensitivities.
+Over the course period of two years, students practice answering over a thousand questions on a variety of topics.

-The second year of the course will include a specialisation in at least one of a number of important areas:
+The second year of the course includes a specialisation in at least one of a number of important areas: